pretix/pretix-docs/docs/guides/products/index.md

 Categories do several things.
 They help you group products into sensible categories both in the backend and in your shop.
-Your shop page will display products grouped by categories which can help customers find the article they are looking for more easily.
+Your shop page will display products grouped by categories which can help customers find the item they are looking for more easily.
-Sorting products into categories can help you better keep track of them in the backend.
+Sorting products into categories can help you keep track of them in the backend.

 Categories also separate normal products, which can be purchased directly, from additional products, which are only offered as add-ons to normal products.
-If you want to sell not only admission tickets, but also extras such as stickers, you have to have at least two different categories.
+If you want to sell not only admission tickets, but also extras such as merchandise, you have create a category for add-on products.
 You also need an extra category if you are planning to use the cross-selling feature.

 In order to edit categories, navigate to :navpath:Your event → :fa3-ticket: Products → Categories:.